-Guest Count: Typically bride + groom + officiant + witnesses
+Guest Count: Typically bride + groom + officiant, sometimes a few witnesses

 Location: Anywhere, but popular elopement locations include the courthouse or city hall, or vacation destinations.
 Many couples opt for a picturesque location, like a tropical island or a mountain peak.

 Guest Count: 75 or less, give or take.
 30 or less seems to be comfortable for immediate family and just very best friends!
-An average smaller wedding guest counts are usually around 130-150 guests.
-An intimate wedding is generally kept to just immediate family and very close friends.
+An average "regular" wedding guest count is usually around 130-150 guests.
+An intimate wedding is generally a bit smaller and kept to just immediate family and very close friends.

 Location: Anywhere.
 As long as there is a smaller guest count kept to just family and close friends, many venues are appropriate for an intimate wedding, including hotels, bed and breakfasts, backyard weddings, cabins, restaurants, breweries and more.

-Planning: More extensive and thoughtful than an elopement.
+Planning: More extensive and thoughtful than an elopement, as it is basically a regular wedding, simply on a smaller scale.
+Many couples are choosing to forego the massive guest lists in order to have a more meaningful celebration and splurging on a much smaller (and more affordable) scale.
 Oftentimes, the couple simply wishes to keep the guest count small for budget reasons, or to be able to splurge on their day and enjoy it in ways that they could not with a 250+ guest count.
 Many of the planned details are more thoughtful and intricate, since the scale is much smaller than a regular wedding day.
 A bride planning a wedding with 30 guests might splurge for a fancy invitation suite, since it is far more affordable to send just a few really great invites versus sending 100+ suites out to many family + friends.
 Many couples also opt to enhance the menu and overall experience and treat their guests more indulgently than a larger wedding guest list.

 IS MY WEDDING AN INTIMATE WEDDING OR AN ELOPEMENT?